 There is a committee of the Trustee Board (the "Joint Investment Committee" / "JIC") that has been delegated the day-to-day responsibility for ensuring climate-related risks and opportunities are effectively integrated into the Trustee's investment strategy, risk management and overall decision-making.
-The JIC is comprised of Trustee-Directors of both the Fund and DH&S Retirement and Death Benefits Plan (collectively referred to as "the Schemes").
+The JIC is comprised of Trustee Directors of both the Fund and the DH&S Retirement and Death Benefits Plan (collectively referred to as "the Schemes").

-The Trustee has adopted a climate-related belief statement and TCFD framework document which document the Trustee's approach to identifying, assessing, and managing risks specifically related to climate change.
-The TCFD framework document provides additional detail regarding the roles and responsibilities of the Trustee Board, the Joint Investment Committee ("JIC"), and the Fund's external advisors in assessing, managing, and monitoring climate-related risks and opportunities.
+The Trustee has adopted a climate-related belief statement, outlined later in this report, and a TCFD framework document which sets outs the Trustee's approach to identifying, assessing, and managing risks specifically related to climate change.
+The TCFD framework document provides additional detail regarding the roles and responsibilities of the Trustee Board, the JIC and the Fund's external advisors in assessing, managing, and monitoring climate-related risks and opportunities.
 Both the climate-related belief statement and TCFD framework document have been taken into account when producing this report.